 ENDANGERED LATINX LANDMARKS

-If you know of a place with special meaning for you, your community, or your family, share it with us.
+If you know of a place that holds special meaning for you, your community or family, share it with us.
 Your stories help make sure these places get the recognition they deserve.

 Professionals with knowledge in history, architecture, and associated historic preservation fields can assist by sharing expertise, advocating for the sites, and helping develop strategies to protect them.